 In cooler climates, like Paradelle, blackberries begin to bloom in late May and are not ready to harvest until around mid-July.
-Though the frost-free date here is May 15, there will be no blackberry winters here.
+Though the frost-free date here is supposed to be April 22, there will be no blackberry winters here.
 It is more likely that in April our fruit trees, like apples and peaches, will get nipped.

 Some people believe that a blackberry winter helps the blackberry canes to start growing.

-Another blossom that can get hit with a cold snap in our region is the cherry blossom.
+Another blossom that can get hit by a cold snap in our region is the cherry blossom.

 The cherry blossom is a mainstay image of spring in haiku poetry.
 Japanese cherry blossoms and the tradition of flower gazing, or hanami, has inspired poets for centuries.